- Progress through partnership: Abbott and Partners In Health combine expertise in Haiti

 The hub of the $6.5 million effort is an 18,000-square-foot nutrition facility that is producing Nourimanba, a therapeutic food used to treat severe malnutrition in children.
 Nourimanba is distributed through PIH’s network of health facilities throughout rural Haiti, providing free, life-saving treatment to thousands of Haitian children.

-In addition, excess production capacity at the facility will be used to produce a fortified peanut butter that can be sold in Haiti.
-Revenue from peanut butter sales will be reinvested in the facility to cover the costs of Nourimanba production, with the goal of creating a social enterprise that will be self-sustaining over the long term.
+In addition, excess production capacity at the facility is being used to process peanuts for local buyers, and the team is planning for production of a peanut butter product that will be sold to support facility operations.
+All revenue is reinvested in the facility to cover the costs of Nourimanba production, with the goal of self-sustaining operations over the long term.

 More than 50 Abbott experts in science, manufacturing, engineering, marketing and other technical knowledge areas oversaw the design and construction of the facility, developed and refined product formulations and created strategic operating plans.
 PIH’s expertise in healthcare and agriculture, and a deep understanding of Haitian communities, ensures the partnership meets local needs.

 Expanding economic opportunity is a key focus of the partnership.
-Through the facility, PIH will produce food products locally, providing an example of how to encourage local production to reduce Haiti’s reliance on imported foods.
+Through the facility, PIH is providing an example of how to encourage local production to reduce Haiti’s reliance on imported foods.
 A Haitian team manages operations, with extensive training by PIH and Abbott experts to transfer skills and build local capacity.

-“Haiti needs self-sustaining institutions,” says Katherine Pickus, divisional vice president, Global Citizenship and Policy at Abbott.
+“Haiti needs self-sustaining institutions,” says Katherine Pickus, divisional vice president, sustainability at Abbott.
 “We are focusing on creating a true local enterprise that is run by Haitians, for Haitians.
 The goal is to sustainably address malnutrition, while providing a model for driving economic opportunity.”